-The interaction of Cu(II) and Cu(I) with tri-acetyl galactal 1b was next considered (see Supporting Information, Figure S13).
+The interaction of Cu(II) and Cu(I) with tri-acetyl galactal 1b was next considered (see Supporting Information, Figure S13), since previous reported methods failed to activate electron-poor glycals towards direct glycosylation $^{\left[9a,\;9b,\;11b\right] }$ and we wanted to better understand the interaction with the metal.
 In the presence of 1b, the reduction peaks of both Cu(I) and Cu(II) were shifted towards lower potentials, respectively.
-These observations are consistent with the formation of different Cugalactal complexes between Cu(I) and tri-acetyl galactal 1b and also between Cu(II) and 1b.
+These observations are consistent with the formation of different Cu-galactal complexes between Cu(I) and tri-acetyl galactal 1b and also between Cu(II) and 1b.
 The latter is likely the result from an interaction between Cu(II) and acetates as expected from its oxophilic Lewis acid nature and also since no interaction with carbon-carbon double bond was observed in the experiment on cyclohexene.
 However, the Cu(I)-galactal complex has a lower stoichiometry than the Cu(I)-cyclohexene one, in agreement with the formation of aggregates (see ESI Figure S14).

-The interaction between the OH nucleophile and copper was next considered and BnOH was chosen as a model substrate.
+The interaction between the OH nucleophile and copper was also studied and BnOH was chosen as a model substrate, as it was the simplest alcohol used in our scope.
 In the presence of BnOH, the reduction peak of Cu(II) was shifted towards lower potentials, as was the reduction peak of Cu(I) (See Supporting Information, Figure S15).
 These observations are consistent with the formation of complexes between BnOH and both Cu(I) and Cu(II) with a higher stoichiometry for the Cu(II) complex (see Supporting Information, Figure S16).

-Finally, in order to study the nature of the catalyst under conditions close to the catalytic ones, increasing amounts of galactal 1b were added to a mixture of Cu^I(NTf2) (Cu^I-b) in the presence of an excess of BnOH (158 equiv).^[18] The reduction peak of Cu(I) was shifted towards lower potentials (Figure 2 and Figure S19).
+Finally, in order to study the nature of the catalyst under conditions close to the catalytic ones, increasing amounts of galactal 1b were added to a mixture of Cu^I(OTf) (Cu^I-b) in the presence of an excess of BnOH (158 equiv).^[18] The reduction peak of Cu(I) was shifted towards lower potentials (Figure 1 and Figure S19).
 This is consistent with the formation of a complex between Cu(I) and 1b even in the presence of a large excess of BnOH.

 The shifts of both reduction and oxidation peaks associated with the Cu(II) and Cu(I) redox couple measured are not trivial, but the addition of galactal seems to poorly impact them, which is consistent with the formation of a Cu(II)-1b complex of stoichiometry similar to that of the Cu(I)-1b complex.
 The slope of the E vs pL plot for the potential associated to Cu(I)/Cu(0) is close to 0.06 (Figure 2), indicating a 1:1 stoichiometry for Cu(I) and 1b.
 When comparing with the slope observed in the absence of BnOH (0.02, Figure S14) it appears that BnOH is able to dissociate the metallic clusters formed between Cu(I) and 1b.
-Indeed, the slope associated to Cu(II)/Cu(I) is close to 0 indicating that the complexes formed between Cu(III) and 1b also have a 1:1 stoichiometry (as observed in the absence of BnOH).
+Indeed, the slope associated to Cu(II)/Cu(I) is close to 0 indicating that the complexes formed between Cu(II) and 1b also have a 1:1 stoichiometry (as observed in the absence of BnOH).